How can I choose an effective divorce attorney?

 keeping your true Self

-accepting the difference between surface and
+accepting the difference between

 the specific current primary needs of each adult and child affected by